oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 -03

-* Updated the historic note about the fragment URL clarifying that the Session History API means browsers can use the unmodified Authorization Code flow
+* Updated the historic note about the fragment URL clarifying that the Session History API means browsers can use the unmodified Authorization Code grant type
-* Rephrased "Authorization Code Flow" intro paragraph to better lead into the next two sections
+* Rephrased "Authorization Code grant type" intro paragraph to better lead into the next two sections
 * Softened "is likely a better decision to avoid using OAuth entirely" to "it may be..." for common-domain deployments
 * Updated abstract to not be limited to public clients, since the later sections talk about confidential clients
 * Removed references to avoiding OpenID Connect for same-domain architectures
 * Updated headers to better describe architectures (Apps Served from a Static Web Server -> JavaScript Applications without a Backend)
 * Expanded "same-domain architecture" section to better explain the problems that OAuth has in this scenario
-* Referenced Security BCP in implicit flow attacks where possible
+* Referenced Security BCP in Implicit grant type attacks where possible
 * Minor typo corrections

 -02